 - Other assets

-The Liabilities section not only summarizes the information you provided in the prior steps but also includes your accounts payable.
+The Liabilities section summarizes the information you provided in the prior steps and includes your accounts payable.
 With accounts payable, report the total amount of products and services purchased on credit or on a regular payment basis, excluding those using credit cards or personal lines of credit.

-When completing this section, make sure you round up to the nearest dollar.
+When completing this section, ensure you round up to the nearest dollar.
 You’ll need to list the following liabilities:

 - Accounts payable